-The island of Spetses played an integral part in the Greek revolution from the Ottoman rule and the subsequent birth of the modern Greek state.
-When in 1821 the Greek revolution broke out, Spetses was the first of the Greek islands that raised the flag of the Revolution the morning of April 3rd 1821, in the patron saint church of St. Nicholas, located in the old harbour.
+The island of Spetses played an integral part in the Greek War of Independence and the subsequent birth of the modern Greek state.
+Revolution broke out in 1821, and Spetses was the first Greek island to raise the flag of Revolution, in the church of St. Nicholas in the old harbour.

-All the events related to the Armata Festival are taking place in front of the Poseidonion Grand Hotel, at Poseidonion Square.
+All events related to the Armata Festival take place at the Poseidonion Square.

 The Armata Festival takes place this year during the week of the 7-13 September 2020.